DOdrums/PortfolioProjectThree/README.md

 ### Business Goals

 The goal of this project is to assist a user in keeping track of their house inventory and getting insights into when they should run out to the store to replenish some of their favorite products.
-It's built as a single user application, but could be forked and used with personal Google Sheets.
+It's built as a single user application, but could be forked and used with personal a Google Sheets account.

 ### Target Audience

 I think a lot of people recognize the feeling of opening their fridge and finding their beautiful salmon or steak has sadly expired.
 Or perhaps you want to turn on the dishwasher at night and find yourself out of dishwasher tablets.
 Even worse, you are in the bathroom and have only one sheet of toilet paper left.
 Awkward and wasteful situations that can easily be prevented!
 With the smart house inventory you can easily generate an inventory with estimations when to get new products and neatly keep track of their expiry dates.
+So, this app is for anybody who whishes to keep better track of their house inventory.

 ### User Stories